 Botanical enzymes are excellent exfoliators for uneven or rough skin.
 These enzymes work by breaking down the proteins in dead surface skin cells, revealing smooth, healthy skin.
 Sanitas’ Pumpkin Enzyme Mask uses fresh pumpkin to remove flakes and unclog pores, and moisture-magnet hyaluronic acid to rehydrate skin.

 Condition: irritation, redness

 Inflamed skin needs extra tenderness and calming agents.
 Look for botanical soothers like calendula and arnica, and cooling agents like aloe.
-MyChelle’s Pure Harmony Mask and Dr. Hauschka’s Soothing Mask are customer favorites for reducing redness and treating sensitive skin.
+Dr. Hauschka’s Soothing Mask is a customer favorite for reducing redness and treating sensitive skin.